a2z-r-d/python/README.md

 [notice] A new release of pip is available: 23.2.1 -> 23.3.2 [notice] To update, run: pip install --upgrade pip

+# By this way if you install additional packages after activating the virtual environment
+# It will not install or affect to the global packages.
 ```